tomaschyly/JsTrions/README.md

 Use JsTrions to analyze project code for translations usage, you can then easily see which translations are missing and add them.

-App works fully offline, so it is not dependant on some only service.
+App works fully offline, so it is not dependant on some online service.

 ## App Gallery